 What is Supported Independent Living?

-Supported Independent Living (SIL) is when you live in shared accommodation with other people or on your own, with support from us.
+Supported Independent Living (SIL) is when you live in shared housing with other people or on your own with support from us.

 That support is different depending on your specific needs, but it can include help with:

 - Learning to live well with others in a group setting

 - Dealing with the responsibilities of living in your own home

 - Getting ready for the day, eating healthily, and keeping well

 - Completing household tasks

 There are different housing terms that might appear in your NDIS plan to help meet different needs.
 We can help with: